-- Continued integration of the conflict minerals compliance requirements and process between cross-functional teams within Lear's organization globally.
-The 2019 reporting year will focus on sourcing requirement process enhancement with Lear Global Purchasing and Supply Chain Management leadership. - Lear will continue to work with relevant suppliers to ensure continued improvement on response rate and encourage them to work towards 100% identification of SORs from their supply chain. - Continued partnership and collaboration with AIAG, RMI, and other relevant cross-industry groups to ensure alignment with current industry outreach and efforts with respect to conflict minerals. - Lear will continue to provide input to the Supplier Survey of RMI.
+- Expanded supplier due diligence programs and enhanced outreach efforts to build further capacity within our supply base. - Continued collaboration with AIAG and RMI, as well as participation in cross-industry forums to ensure access to up-to-date smelter status information, including events and legislation related to conflict minerals, and further alignment and development of strategies with regards to due diligence and responsible sourcing. - Continued integration of the conflict minerals compliance requirements and process between cross-functional teams within Lear's organization globally.
+The 2020 reporting year will focus on building internal functions capacity on top of sourcing requirement process enhancement with Lear Global Purchasing and Supply Chain Management leadership. - Lear will continue to work with relevant suppliers to ensure continued improvement on response rate and encourage them to work towards 100% identification of SORs from their supply chain. - Lear will continue to provide input to the Supplier Survey of RMI.
 RMI continually solicits supplier surveys to refresh the aggregated list of potential and actual SORs in RMI member company supply chains.
-This information will be used to help identify SORs and aliases, cover as many smelters and refiners as possible and prioritize research and outreach throughout the reporting year. - Enhancement of the record keeping tools and supply base declaration tracking system for further efficiency.
+This information will be used to help identify SORs and aliases, cover as many smelters and refiners as possible and prioritize research and outreach throughout the reporting year. - Lear will conduct continual product material assessments to identify risks beyond 3TG.
+Lear has begun data assessments on cobalt to understand where cobalt is used in its products.
+The results are utilized for verification purposes with suppliers and establishment of necessary due diligence next steps based on verification results.